 Although the NSW public sector is faring better than many organisations, we need to do more to achieve greater leadership balance.

-Currently, women make up 65% of the total NSW government sector workforce, but only 34% of senior leadership roles.
+Currently, women make up 65.1% of the NSW public sector workforce, but only 38.7% of senior leadership roles.
 Our data tells us that women’s career trajectories start to decline at early management levels yet men continue to progress steadily into senior executive roles.
 This is a trend we are working to address.

 There are also several initiatives in place to support women in leadership in our workplace.